mne-tools/mne-rsa/paper/paper.md

 # Statement of need

 While the core computations behind RSA are simple, getting the details right is hard.
-Creating a "searchlight" patches across the cortex means using geodesic rather than Euclidean distance (\autoref{fig:distances}), combining MEG gradiometers and magnetometers requires signal whitening, creating proper evoked responses requires averaging across stimulus repetitions, and creating reliable brain RDMs requires cross-validated distance metrics [@Guggenmos2018].
+Creating "searchlight" patches across the cortex means using geodesic rather than Euclidean distance (\autoref{fig:distances}), combining MEG gradiometers and magnetometers requires signal whitening, creating proper evoked responses requires averaging across stimulus repetitions, and creating reliable brain RDMs requires cross-validated distance metrics [@Guggenmos2018].
-MNE-RSA provides turn-key solutions for all of these details by interfacing with the metadata available in MNE-Python objects.
+MNE-RSA provides turnkey solutions for all of these details by interfacing with the metadata available in MNE-Python objects.

 ![Depiction of geodesic versus Euclidean distance between points along the cortex.\label{fig:distances}](distances.pdf){width="6cm"}